What is Damp proofing?

 Rising damp is a well known but relatively rare cause of damp problems.
 If rising damp is the root of your damp problem, you will spot signs such as tide marks up to a meter from the ground floor of your property, white salt marks and walls that will be damp to touch.

-For more information watch the video below or follow the link to our rising damp page.
+For more information follow the link to our rising damp page.

 Condensation is the most common cause of damp and often the most simple to treat.
 The most common signs of condensation are excess moisture on and around your windows and black mould growing on walls and ceilings.
 Almost all condensation problems can be rectified by improving ventilation.
 This may involve simple lifestyle changes, repair to aribracks and vents or in the wrost cases the professional installation of a positive input ventilation system.

-For more information watch the video below or follow the link to our condensation page.
+For more information follow the link to our condensation page.

 Penetrating damp is often caused by building maintanence issues such as leaks, cracks, faulty roofing and overflowing drains.
 Penetrating damp can also occurr through extreme rainfall if walls are particularly thin or porous.
 If your property is exposed to wind driven rain this also increases the chances of water ingress through penetrating damp.